Bentley T1 & T2

 - Our period Innertube Guides inform us that T-series Bentley cars were released on tubeless wheels.

-- You could still fit innertubes to tubeless wheels; perhaps because you have tube-type tyres, a puncture, or you are not confident your rims are airtight.
+- You could still fit innertubes to tubeless wheels; if you decide to fit tube-type tyres, or you are not confident your rims are airtight then innertubes are advisable.

 - These tyres can be fitted with the Michelin 15/17H innertube.